jgroschwitz/GrAPES/README.md

 ## Looking at example outputs

-You may find Vulcan #TODO helpful for looking at your parser output and comparing it to the gold graph, when available.
+You may find [Vulcan](https://github.com/jgroschwitz/vulcan) helpful for looking at your parser output and comparing it to the gold graph, when available.

 You can Git Clone the repository, and create pickles of the data as follows: